MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-how-users-permissions.md

 ms.search.keywords: access, right, security ms.date: 06/27/2017
 ms.author: sgroespe
-ms.translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: 81636fc2e661bd9b07c54da1cd5d0d27e30d01a2
+ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
-ms.openlocfilehash: 564ef68a1571611efee32db1cf3759cda6a04c80
+ms.openlocfilehash: a944a6135feeb81b32d1f7edcb823b9da89cd404
 ms.contentlocale: en-nz
-ms.lasthandoff: 07/07/2017
+ms.lasthandoff: 09/22/2017

 ---
 # <a name="how-to-manage-users-and-permissions"></a>How to: Manage Users and Permissions
-To add users in [!INCLUDE[d365fin](includes/d365fin_md.md)], your company's Office 365 administrator must first create the users in the Office 365 Admin Center.
+To add users in [!INCLUDE[d365fin](includes/d365fin_md.md)], your company's Office 365 administrator must first create the users in the Office 365 Admin Centre.
 For more information, see [Add Users to Office 365 for business](https://support.office.com/en-us/article/Add-users-to-Office-365-for-business-435ccec3-09dd-4587-9ebd-2f3cad6bc2bc)

 Once users are created in Office 365, they can be imported into the **Users** window by using the **Get Users from Office 365** action.
 Users are assigned permission sets depending on the plan assigned to the User in Office 365.